Iwahiko Tsumanuma: Early life and education

 Tsumanuma was born in Yamagata City, Yamagata Prefecture, Japan, during the Meiji Era.

-Tsumanuma immigrated to New York on September 23, 1904 and traveled to Akron, Ohio.
-Tsumanuma attended the Buchtel Academy, graduating in 1907, and went on to Buchtel College (later known as Akron University) and completed one year of the mechanical engineering program.
+Tsumanuma immigrated to New York on September 23, 1904, and traveled to Akron, Ohio.
+Tsumanuma attended the Buchtel Academy, graduating in 1907, and went on to Buchtel College (later known as the University of Akron) and completed one year of the mechanical engineering program.

 Tsumanuma applied to and was accepted into the School of Architecture at Syracuse University in 1908.
 Syracuse was one of the leading architecture schools of the day and firmly rooted in the École des Beaux Arts pedagogy.
 To fund his education, Tsumanuma purchased and operated a summer boardwalk shop at Sea Isle City, New Jersey called Nippon Bazaar.
-Tsumanuma graduated in June 1912 with a Bachelor’s degree in architecture.
+Tsumanuma graduated in June 1912 with a bachelor's degree in architecture.

 Career

 Apprenticeship

 Tsumanuma moved to New York City to undertake his apprenticeship.
 Between 1912 and 1916 he worked for Trowbridge & Livingston and moonlighted for several other firms.
 While at Trowbridge & Livingston, he worked on the J.P.
 Morgan building at the corner of Wall and Broad Streets in New York City.
 A May 1914 resume also indicates employment with Paul & Limbrand; Brown & Worthman; Denby & Nute and Lord & Burnham.
-In addition, he worked for architect Francis Burrall Hoffman, Jr., particularly on the Italianate estate, Vizcaya, in Miami, Florida.
-Tsumanuma worked for Murphy & Dana as early as 1915 on the Tsinghua University’s gymnasium and library in Beijing.
+In addition, he worked for architect Francis Burrall Hoffman Jr., particularly on the Italianate estate, Vizcaya, in Miami, Florida.
+Tsumanuma worked for Murphy & Dana as early as 1915 on the Tsinghua University's gymnasium and library in Beijing.
 He was also principal designer for a besso (Japanese style country house) for Robert LeMoyne Barrett, in Concord, New Hampshire.
-An early independent project of Tsumanuma’s, obtained through his connections in New York’s Nikkei community, was the Keizo Uenaka residence designed in the American Colonial style in Tokyo, Japan.
+An early independent project of Tsumanuma's, obtained through his connections in New York's Nikkei community, was the Keizo Uenaka residence designed in the American Colonial style in Tokyo, Japan.

 On December 1, 1916, Tsumanuma became one of the first two Japanese architects licensed in the State of New York (certificate number 663).

 Independent practice

-Tsumanuma opened his own office on New Year’s Day, 1917.
+Tsumanuma opened his own office on New Year's Day, 1917.
 Between approximately 1916 and 1920 he worked in partnership with noted garden designer, Takeo Shiota.

-Two of their high profile commissions were the new Fifth Avenue galleries for Yamanaka & Company (a renowned Japanese trading company with branches from Paris to Peking) and the interior design of a luxurious apartment for Elias Burton Holmes.
+Two of their high-profile commissions were the new Fifth Avenue galleries for Yamanaka & Company (a renowned Japanese trading company with branches from Paris to Peking) and the interior design of a luxurious apartment for Elias Burton Holmes.

 In 1916, in an effort to combat the racial discrimination faced by Japanese draftsmen and architects, Tsumanuma formed the Japanese T-Square Club with about 17 members.
 Their meetings at the Nippon Club (a private club for Japanese businessmen to meet and entertain associates) introduced members to architects from various leading New York architectural firms.
-Under Tsumanuma’s leadership, the most visible undertaking of the T-Square Club was a competition for the design of a Japanese style home suitable for American suburbs.
+Under Tsumanuma's leadership, the most visible undertaking of the T-Square Club was a competition for the design of a Japanese style home suitable for American suburbs.
 The competition attracted Japanese architects in both the United States and Japan.